chlotmpo/CultureOntologyApp/README.md

 + 10 - Find the musees in the city you want
 + 11 - Find the public libraries in the city you want
 + 12 - Find the higher education libraries in the city you want
++ 13 - Display the list of travel achieved by the traveller you want
++ 14 - Observe the list of the POI visited by the traveller you want

 ## Example

+### Public Libraries of Paris
 Let's take the public libraries of Paris for example.
 The user choose the Query 11 and enters `Paris`
 The following SPARQL query is written in *query.txt*